Skip to content

 Paver Patios, Retaining Walls, and Hardscape

 Lexington’s clay soil shifts with moisture changes, which makes proper hardscape installation critical.
-Paver patios need a compacted aggregate base (6–8 inches minimum) over geotextile fabric to prevent settlement.
+Paver patios need a compacted aggregate base (6–8 inches minimum) over geotextile fabric to prevent settlement — skip this step and the pavers will be uneven within two years.
 Retaining walls over 4 feet require engineering and a permit in Lexington County.
-Popular materials include Belgard and Tremron pavers, natural flagstone, and Allan Block retaining wall systems.
-A 300 sq ft paver patio runs $3,500–$7,000 installed.
+Popular materials include Belgard and Tremron pavers for patios and walkways, natural flagstone for a rustic look, and Allan Block or Versa-Lok retaining wall systems for grade changes.
+A 300 sq ft paver patio runs $3,500–$7,000 installed depending on material choice and site prep.
+A 50 linear foot retaining wall (2 feet high) runs $2,500–$5,000.
+Fire pits are the most requested add-on — a 4-foot diameter paver fire pit with seating wall adds $1,500–$3,000 to a patio project.
+We handle the full installation including demolition of any existing concrete, excavation, base preparation, installation, polymeric sand jointing, and sealer application.

 Drainage Solutions for Lexington Clay Soil

 Clay soil does not drain.
 After a heavy rain, water pools in low spots, saturates foundation beds, and creates mosquito habitat.
-French drains, channel drains, dry creek beds, and regrading are the standard tools.
+This is not a minor inconvenience — standing water against foundations causes structural damage over time.
+French drains ($15–$30 per linear foot installed), channel drains ($25–$50 per linear foot), dry creek beds ($8–$15 per linear foot), and regrading are the standard tools.
 Many Lexington subdivisions built in the last 10 years have insufficient grading — water runs toward the house instead of away from it.
+Signs you need drainage work: water pooling within 3 feet of your foundation, chronically soggy areas in the yard that don’t dry within 24 hours of rain, erosion channels in beds or along property lines, and moss or algae growth on hardscape surfaces.
 We address drainage as part of every landscape project, not as an afterthought.
+On existing properties, a drainage assessment takes 30 minutes and is included free with any landscape design consultation.

 FAQ